tobinharris/golem/README.markdown

 Golem is a simple build tool for Microsoft .NET inspired by Rake and NUnit.
 It lets you write useful build scripts in regular c# code and run them during development.

-Here is a taste of some Golem recipes and their tasks (this is what you type into the command line):
+Here is a taste of some *possible* Golem recipes and their tasks.
+I have *some* of these working already.
+This is what you type into the command line:

 	golem test:units		# Run all unit NUnit tests in the solution golem logs:clear		# Clear all log files that my app generates golem iis:restart		# Restarts IIS
 	golem ndepend:top10		# Print out NDepend top 10 problems report golem nhib:mappings		# Summarise NHibernate mappings (class -> table)
 	golem nhib:dbreset		# Drop and recreate the development database using NHibernate Mappings golem stats:code		# Print out a count of LOC, classes and functions. golem solution:clone	# Clone a new copy of this solution, pass in NS=newnamespace golem deploy:staging	# Push solution live to staging servers

 The plan is to have recipes for all sorts of useful things.
 Including NUnit, NHibernate, Linq 2 SQL, code metrics, log files you name it!...